Hessenberg varieties of parabolic type: Preliminaries

 The Bruhat decomposition of the flag variety induces a well-known paving by affines \cite[Section 2.6]{BL}.
-Decompose the flag variety as $\B=\bigsqcup_{w\in W} C_w$ where $C_w=BwB/B$ is the Schubert cell indexed by $w\in W$.
-The paving of $\B$ is given by
+Decompose the flag variety as $G/B=\bigsqcup_{w\in W} C_w$ where $C_w=BwB/B$ is the \textbf{Schubert cell} indexed by $w\in W$ and the closure $\overline{C}_w$ is a \textbf{Schubert variety}.
+The paving of $G/B$ given by